r-lib/lifecycle/tests/testthat/_snaps/spec.md

       spec(1)
     Condition
       Error:
-      ! `what` must be a single string, not a number.
+      ! `what` must be a single string, not the number 1.

 ---